kmarkley/Indigo-State-Tree-Actions/README.md

 	HouseState_Home_Sleep		False
 	HouseState_Home_Wake		True

-This makes it very easy to refer to the current state, or any of it's parent-states in conditional for Schedules and Triggers.
+This makes it very easy to refer any state in Conditions for Schedules and Triggers.

 #### Other Variables